TIBCOSoftware/snappydata/docs/install/on_aws.md

 6. The search result is displayed.
 From the search results, click **Select** to choose the AMI with the latest release version.

-7. On the **Choose an Instance Type** page, select the instance type as per the requirement of your use case and then click **Review and Launch** to launch the instance with default configurations. <br/><Note> Note: You can also continue customizing your instance before you launch the instance.
-Refer to the AWS documentation for more information.</note>
+7. On the **Choose an Instance Type** page, select the instance type as per the requirement of your use case and then click **Review and Launch** to launch the instance with default configurations. <br/>

+	!!!
+Note

+		* You can also continue customizing your instance before you launch the instance.
+Refer to the AWS documentation for more information.

+		* When configuring the security groups, ensure that you open at least ports 22 (for SSH access to the EC2 instance) and 5050 (for access to Snappy UI).

 8. You are directed to the last step **Review Instance Launch**.
 Check the details of your instance, and click **Launch**.